Robinhood warns of lower trading revenue in third quarter By Reuters - Up News Info

 Disclaimer: We make affiliate commissions from Bluehost by promoting to our readers.
 We recommend Bluehost to our readers since it is one of the only affordable hosting solutions that are both reliable and high in capacity and offers excellent customer service.

-(Reuters) – Robinhood Markets Inc (NASDAQ:) said on Wednesday lower trading activity was likely to impact its third quarter after reporting a 131% jump in the second-quarter revenue, thanks to a surge in cryptocurrency trading.
+(Reuters) -Robinhood Markets Inc said on Wednesday that lower trading activity was likely to affect its third quarter, after it reported a 131% jump in second-quarter revenue fueled in part by a surge in cryptocurrency trading.

-The company’s easy-to-use interface made it the go-to app for mom and pop investors stuck at home last year, but the reopening of the economy made possible by vaccinations against the coronavirus caused trading activity to moderate.
+Shares of Robinhood (NASDAQ:), owner of the trading app that emerged as the gateway for investors seeking to get in on this year’s mania for so-called meme stocks, were recently down 5.32% in aftermarket trading after the brokerage said the current quarter will also be affected by fewer funded accounts.

+Robinhood’s platform allows users to make unlimited commission-free trades in stocks, exchange-traded funds, options and cryptocurrencies.
+Its simple interface made it popular with investors trading from home during the COVID-19 pandemic, helping to spark breathtaking moves in the shares of companies such as Gamestop Corp and AMC Entertainment (NYSE:) Holdings this year.

+“They expected three months ago that September will be seasonally weak,” said Chaim Siegel, analyst at Elazar Advisors.
+Now “it sounds like either they’re seeing signs of that building and getting a little more concerned about what they see for the current quarter.”

-The company, which was at the center of the historic “meme stock” trading mania earlier this year, posted a total net revenue of $565 million for the quarter ended June 30 compared to $244 million a year earlier.
+The company posted net revenue of $565 million for the quarter ended June 30 compared with $244 million a year earlier.

-Robinhood allows users to make unlimited commission-free trades in stocks, exchange-traded funds, options and cryptocurrencies.

 Transaction-based revenue for the quarter rose 141% to $451 million, of which cryptocurrency trading comprised $233 million.
-It was only $5 million a year ago.
+Crypto trading revenue was only $5 million a year ago.

+Robinhood enraged some investors and U.S. lawmakers earlier this year when it restricted trading in some popular stocks following a 10-fold rise in deposit requirements at its clearinghouse.
+It has been at the center of many regulatory probes.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.